 Okay, here is the actual quote from mister Chopra:

 “All great changes are preceded by chaos” -Deepak Chopra

 Ah, there we go.
 Kinda’ gives you some butterflies huh?
 When you read that quote, did some period of personal chaos course through your mind?

 Maybe it was that time you lost your job; bills piled up and you felt like you would drown in collections calls.

-Maybe it was that time you didn’t know what to do with your life; so much pressure in society to do something stupid that somebody deemed important, your parents pestering you to get your shit together and start a career — and all you wanted to do was listen to house music and slap acrylic paint on a canvas and hold a gallery show.
+Maybe it was that time you didn’t know what to do with your life; so much pressure in society to do something stupid that somebody deemed important.
+Your parents pestering you to get your shit together and start a career — yet all you wanted to do was listen to house music and slap acrylic paint on a canvas and hold a gallery show.

-Maybe the love of your life broke up with you; your heart torn from your chest, thrown to the ground, whizzed on, and lit on fire.
+Maybe the love of your life broke up with you; your heart torn from your chest, thrown to the ground, urinated on, and lit on fire.

-Maybe it was when you lost a loved one; everything in the world seems to lose its smell, taste, feel, and beauty — a deep and dark sadness filled you up and consumed you and caused you to consume alcohol and drugs at a deadly pace.
+Maybe it was when you lost a loved one; everything in the world seems to lose its smell, taste, feel, and beauty.
+A deep and dark sadness filled you up, consumed you, and caused you to consume alcohol and drugs at a deadly pace.

 It is those tumultuous times where everything is spinning.